runwhen-contrib/runwhen-local/src/USER_REFERENCE.md

 The first four fields are necessary for authenticating to Azure to index/discover resources.
 The workspace builder uses CloudQuery under the covers to do the indexing for Azure.
-The documentation for the Azure plugin to CloudQuery (TODO: link) contains more information about those fields and how to generate them using the Azure CLI.
+The documentation for the Azure plugin to CloudQuery (https://hub.cloudquery.io/plugins/source/cloudquery/azure/v11.4.2/docs) contains more information about those fields and how to generate them using the Azure CLI.

 The resourceGroupLevelOfDetails fields is similar to the namespaceLODs field for the Kubernetes plugin.
 The key/field name is the name of the resource group and the value is the level of detail value.